 This natural nest of Anjarle is also blessed by a calm beach.
 The gray white sand and the outline up palm trees in the surrounding makes the beach more eye-catching than any other place.
 It is a wonderful experience to enjoy evening at this place which is usually not at all crowded.
 It can be a perfect one day destination to relax, enjoy and rejuvenate for you and your family.

 Hotels are available near anjarle.
 There are no beach resorts or hotels at Anjarle, one must find rented house to stay and homemade food at cheap rates.
 Local people are extremely friendly and helpful.
-Alternatively you can stay at nearby places like Karde, Murud or Dapoli where hotels and resorts can be found.
+Alternatively you can stay at nearby places like Karde, Murud and Dapoli where hotels and resorts can be found.

 How to reach Anjarle beach?